 But what if you discovered a roof leak after you’ve received a counteroffer from a buyer?
 You’d be forced to pay for repairs, lower your selling price, or simply hope the next buyer doesn’t notice.
 It’s better to identify and fix any compromising issues with your house to avoid such a deal-breaking moment.

 For buyers, it helps to know the status of both the home and the seller.
 Is the seller using the pending home sale to finance another?
 Have they already terminated the lease on their home?
 Information like this means that the seller has a shortened timeline and will be more willing to make a deal.

-Your Calgary Realtor should provide these key details to you.
+Your real estate agent should provide these key details to you.